kolkhis/lac/src/u12ws.md

 ---

 A major aspect of this course is to intake, comprehend, and discuss the assigned topics.
 Take the time to fully absorb each topic and contribute to the discussion thread by sharing your thoughts.
 Interaction with peers is also expected; the goal is to compare and contrast ideas to build a solid foundation of knowledge.

 Fill out this worksheet as you watch the unit video.
 Discussion posts can be completed afterwards, answers to be posted in Discord.
 You must both answer the discussion questions and respond to another student's answers.
 This is only required if you want the certification.

 #### Discussion Post #1

+Scenario:

 <blockquote>

 Your manager has come to you with another emergency.

 He has a meeting next week to discuss capacity planning and usage of the system with IT upper management.
 He doesn’t want to lose his budget, but he has to prove that the system utilization warrants spending more.

 </blockquote>

 1. What information can you show your manager from your systems?